razisamuely/Regression-neural-net-from-scratch/README.md

 The notebook contains code for generating neural-net for regression from scratch using numpy only

-Run notebook on google colab - [LINK](https://colab.research.google.com/drive/1Lihvcptf5A9GRIMMs7BP9wiq4KFPlmPh?usp=sharing)
+Run notebook online on google colab - [LINK](https://colab.research.google.com/drive/1Lihvcptf5A9GRIMMs7BP9wiq4KFPlmPh?usp=sharing) no installations need.

 the results which you need to expect for are as follows: